CRT Terminator DV1000 ISA

 Software TSR Palette Snoop:

 Finally, if there is no configuration option available either in BIOS or with the VGA adapter itself, the last resort may be to revert to utilizing a software polling approach.
-CRT Terminator provides a DOS software TSR program, which periodically polls the VGA palette, and then mirrors the palette over to CRT Terminator I/O address space.
-This software TSR will not be able to provide perfectly synchronized VGA palette uploads, and will cause a small performance penalty, but on fast PCI based systems the performance impact may be unnoticeable.
+CRT Terminator provides a DOS software TSR program PALTSR.COM ([GitHub] [Download ZIP]), which periodically polls the VGA palette, and then mirrors the palette over to CRT Terminator I/O address space.
+This software TSR is unfortunately not compatible with all DOS VGA programs, and will cause a small performance penalty, but on fast systems the performance impact may be unnoticeable.

 Note: On PCI and ISA VLB adapters, enabling palette snoop has a small but measurable performance impact on overall graphics performance on some games, e.g. -~4% score measured in Doom timedemo.